oils-for-unix/oils/doc/error-handling.md

 The `boolstatus` builtin helps with the *True / False / Error* problem:

-    if boolstatus grep PATTERN FILE.txt {  # may abort the program echo 'found'      # status 0 means 'found'
+    if boolstatus grep 'class' *.py {  # may abort the program echo 'found'      # status 0 means 'found'
     } else {
       echo 'not found'  # status 1 means 'not found'